rdwatters/ryan-at-confab/content/post/confab-day-2.md

 ---
-title: Day 2
+title: Conference Day 2
 subtitle:
 date: 2017-06-09
-tags: [levar burton,seo,scaling content]
+tags: [levar,seo,scaling content]
 attendees: []
-description: Notes from multiple breakout sessions and the keynote event during day 2 of Confab 2017.
+description: Day 2 of Confab is kicked off with a riveting keynote from Levar Burton on fight against illiteracy, the power of education, and why everyone should be reading.
+Breakout sessions on coaching success, large-scale content projects, human-centered SEO, and content strategy for startups and small businesses.
 ---

 ## Storytelling in the Modern Age (Keynote)

 [**Levar Burton, Award-winning actor, writer, producer, & literacy advocate**](http://confabevents.com/events/central-2017/levar-burton)

+> I believe that all media is educational.
+The question is: "What are we teaching?" - Levar Burton

 ![Gif of Levar Burton from the late 80s](/images/levar-burton.gif)